Alfresco/acs-packaging/dev/README.md

 on the next `mvn clean`.

 ## Aliases
-You may also find the aliases specified in the following file useful, as they may save you some typing.
+You may also find the aliases specified in the following file useful, as they may save you some typing.The also provide Maven commands for building Docker images local.
 ~~~
 $ source acs-packaging/dev/aliases
 ~~~